-- Great content library
+- Great content library and interface

 - Better sound than TVs at its price

 - Still some blooming and artefacts with content

 - Needs plenty of bandwidth for all the features